jlabedzki/jungle-rails/README.md

 BEWARE: This application was built as a part of my studies at Lighthouse Labs and is NOT intended as production grade software.

 The purpose of this project was to simulate what it's like to inherit a codebase in an unfamiliar language.
 We learned Ruby on Rails at an accelerated pace to be able to add features and fix bugs on the existing codebase.
+As such, not all features are fully completed.

 ## Features
 Visitors can: